matthieugomez/PeriodicalDates.jl/README.md

 	# Alternatively, use the QuarterlyDate constructor:
 	julia> dtq = QuarterlyDate(1990, 1)
 	# 1990q1
+	# It can also be constructed from a string, with 'q' as the code for quarter:
+	julia> dtq = QuarterlyDate("1990-1", "Y-q")
+	# 1990q1
+	# if the DateFormat doesn't contain 'q', the string will be parsed as Date and then converted to QuarterlyDate
+	julia> QuarterlyDate("1990-4","Y-m")
+	# 1990q2
 	julia> dtq + Quarter(3)
 	# 1991q4
 	julia> Date(dtq)